Discretely sampled signals and the rough Hoff process: Rough Hoff process convergence

-Returning to the proof of Theorem \ref{t-hoff-process-convergence}, it is a straight-forward exercise in algebra to confirm that $\rp{X}^\infty_{s,t} = T_{\bar{V}}\bra{\rp{X}^\infty_{s,t}}$ using the translation operator defined in \cite[\S9.4.6]{FV}.
-The theorem then follows immediately from the continuity of the translation operator \cite[Corollary 9.35]{FV}. \end{proof}
+Returning to the proof of Theorem \ref{t-hoff-process-convergence}, it is a straightforward exercise in algebra to confirm that $\rp{X}^\infty_{s,t} = T_{\bar{V}}\bra{\rp{X}^\infty_{s,t}}$, where $T_{\bar{V}}$ is the standard rough path translation operator defined in \cite[\S9.4.6]{FV}.
+The theorem then follows immediately from the continuity of the translation operator (\cite[Corollary 9.35]{FV}). \end{proof}

-\begin{Remark} The quadratic variation of $M$ naturally appears as we consider the limiting area of the rough path lift $\rp{X}^D$.
-This non-linear phenomena was first observed by Hoff in \cite{hoff2005brownian}. \end{Remark}
+\begin{Remark} The quadratic variation $\qv{X}=\qv{M}$ of the local martingale component $M$ naturally appears as we consider the limiting area of the rough path lift $\rp{X}^D$.
+This non-linear phenomena was first observed by Hoff in the context of moving Brownian frames \cite{hoff2005brownian}. \end{Remark}

-\begin{Remark} A natural question to ask is whether the convergence result of Theorem \ref{t-hoff-process-convergence} will hold using the stronger $\alpha$-H\"{o}lder variation metric ($\alpha <1/2$), rather than the $p$-variation metric.
-The answer is no in general; a consequence of the behaviour of the Hoff process $X^D$ over consecutive intervals.
-In particular, over a given interval $[t_i,t_{i+1}] \subset D \in \Dd_{[0,1]}$, $X^D$ is defined by the values of $X$ at the previous, present and future times: $\seq{X_{t_{i-1}},X_{t_i}, X_{t_{i+1}},X_{t_{i+2}}}$.
-Thus for particular sequences of partitions $(D_n)_{n\in\NN}$ with $\abs{D_n} \to 0$ but